 - Stiffness and loss of motion

-Placing a bag of ice directly on the knee for twenty minutes prevents swelling and inflammation from occurring inside the knee
+Placing a bag of ice directly on the knee for 20 minutes prevents swelling and inflammation from occurring inside the knee.

-Over the counter medications such as Aleve, Advil, Motrin, and aspirin can be used to help reduce swelling and pain.
+Over-the-counter medications such as Aleve, Advil, Motrin, and aspirin can help reduce swelling and pain.

 A therapist can work with you to first control your pain and inflammation.
 They then will help you regain your strength and range of motion.

-Start with a free wellness consult to explore your goals and what tools are available to you.
+Start with a free wellness consultation to explore your goals and what tools are available to you.

-Our team of physical therapists, performance specialists, and registered dietitians works collaboratively with you in designing an integrated rehabilitation plan that will help you reach your full potential.
+Our team of physical therapists, performance specialists, and registered dietitians works collaboratively with you to design an integrated rehabilitation plan that will help you reach your full potential.